 A Reindeer Safari in Lapland is one of the most popular winter activities in this part of the world.
-But there are some things to be aware of should you choose to take part in this extraordinary experience.
-Thankfully, we recently returned from our winter trip to Finland, where we met some of Finland’s beloved reindeer and went out on an unforgettable reindeer safari.
-And in this guide, we’ll share everything you need to know to help you prepare for your own.
+But there are some things to be aware of should you choose to take part in this experience.

 So let’s get to it.
-Here is everything you need to know about Reindeer Safaris in Lapland.
+Here is everything you need to know about booking a Reindeer Safari in Lapland.

-With roughly the same amount of reindeer as there are people in Lapland, it’s no wonder this ethereal creature is a national icon to Finland.
 Just one mention of reindeer conjures up childhood tales of flying sleighs and Santa Clause.
-However, in Lapland, reindeer have played an integral role in Sámi culture for centuries.
+However, in Lapland, reindeer play an integral role in Sámi culture.